 But travel is by its very nature intrinsically better than mere products isn’t it?
 Even the prettiest, shiniest, tailor-made new threads will eventually fade and fray whereas the moments you have out on the road will last forever yeah?
 Well no, not quite.
 This time last week I was sat at an open-air bar in Tel Aviv’s Carmel market, eating olives, sipping craft ale and listening to the (consumerist) bustle around me.
 7 days on, it’s now painfully clear that however hard I try I can’t live inside that memory and even the photographs I took are scant comfort.

 The real question therefore is, what fundamental, lasting benefit have I gained from travel?
 Now that the rush is over, what is actually left other than a patterned scarf I bought in Jordan and a few killer photographs?
 The questions I am therefore forced to confront myself with are; did I really learn anything from my travels?
 Have they made me a better person and changed my life in any meaningful way or I am in fact, merely chasing one sensory exhilaration after another?
 There is a famous travel quote that says something like “travel is the only thing you can buy that makes you richer” – but is it actually true?

 How many countries have you done?

 Lets look at the language and behaviors of many (and I would say most) travellers.

 How many times have you heard fellow travellers say “I have done South East Asia” or “I have done India“?
 Is the choice of verbs here merely innocent semantics or is it indicative of an underlying attitude?
-Personally I would say the latter and that to say we have “done” a country linguistically reduces an entire nation, history and populace to a consumable experience; a box that can ticked or a bubblegum product to chewed, digested and shat out.
+Personally, I would say the latter and that to say we have “done” a country linguistically reduces an entire nation, history and populace to a consumable experience; a box that we can tick or a bubblegum product to chewed, digested and shat out.
 That said, tourism is after all, arguably, the single biggest industry in the world today.